raveenas1025/d3js-independentstudy/entries/entry_2.md

 # Entry 2
 ## Transitioning to a New Topic
 ##### Well, in the course of the week I have learned that it was becoming difficult for me to find tutorials for D3.js that I actually understood.
-I thought that if I had perservered and continued to just read article after article of D3.js then I would slowly begin understanding but no matter how many articles I went through my desire to persevere slowly started to diminish.
+I thought that if I had persevered and continued to just read article after article of D3.js then I would slowly begin understanding but no matter how many articles I went through my desire to persevere slowly started to diminish.
 Thus, I decided to look for other topics that were still non-Ruby and was related to Javascript.

 ##### Thanks to exploring other blog entries I was able to see different experiences on different topics.
 With this exploration, I found an interest in React.js mainly because certain blog entries held a lot of helpful links to articles on the basics of React.js.
 Leaving behind D3.js occurred once I learned that there was a codecademy tutorial for React.js.
 Therefore, choosing React over D3 because of the opportunity of finding a tutorial that I know I will learn off of.